The #1 Most Critical Factor in High-End Radar & Communications Systems: Low Phase Noise

 If you're down for some fun, consider learning about the different colors of noise.

-The first and most important step to eliminating phase noise is in your designs is to find a high quality crystal oscillator from a trusted supplier.
+The first and most important step to eliminating phase noise is in your designs is to find a high quality, low phase noise oscillator from a trusted supplier.
 Doing this will help prevent the root cause of the phase noise problem.
 It’s also a great way to instantly ensure better phase noise performance in your application.

 Especially when looking at military, aerospace, or extreme environment applications, high g-force levels and heavy vibrations can cause a lot of unnecessary phase noise in oscillators.
-Luckily, there are g-force compensated crystal oscillators specifically designed to take on the heavy vibrations and forces of gravity to crush any related phase noise issues.
+Luckily, there are g-compensated oscillators specifically designed to take on the heavy vibrations and forces of gravity to crush any phase noise related issues.
 Once again, this is the easiest and most effective way to eliminate phase noise from the root source.

 Finally, as far as amplifiers go, the 1/f (pink) noise is caused by random and thermal charge movement in the channel of the device.
 Amplifiers manufactured with a Gallium Arsenide (GaAs) pHEMT process.
 The FET devices in the process tend to have high 1/f noise rates due to their high electron mobility.